 Adam Pérou Hermans Amir

 Adam is a Post-Doctoral Researcher at the Florida State University.
-He completed his PhD in the Environmental Studies program at the University of Colorado, Boulder and a graduate of Colgate University in New York.
+He completed his PhD in the Environmental Studies program at the University of Colorado, Boulder and is a graduate of Colgate University in New York.
 His work seeks to describe, address, and remedy conflicts between international wildlife conservation and social justice.

 Adam also holds a Masters Degree in Natural History filmmaking and Science Communication from the University of Otago in Dunedin, New Zealand.
 His films span six continents and have screened in thirteen festivals across nine countries.
 When not filming or studying, Adam enjoys wandering, foraging, and exploring.

 For more information and the films, see Adam's personal website.

 Jordan M. Kincaid is a Ph.D. student of Environmental Studies at the University of Colorado at Boulder focusing on environmental philosophy and policy.
 He received his M.S. in Environmental Policy from Bard CEP in New York and his B.A. in Philosophy (Special & Departmental Honors) and Government from the University of Texas at Austin.
 He is also a former Visiting Fellow at the University of North Texas' Center for the Study of Interdisciplinarity involved with the Future of Energy Project.

 His prospective dissertation research examines the role of modern secular mythology as a vehicle for socio-environmental values, ethics, and politics, specifically focusing on the idea of progress and the idea of sustainability.
 He also works on the ideology and politics of risk, the philosophy of energy, the ethics and politics of fracking, and the ethics and politics of climate change-related sea level rise.